Decentralized Learning for Channel Allocation in IoT Networks over Unlicensed Bandwidth as a Contextual Multi-player Multi-armed Bandit Game: Adaptation to Unobservable Contexts

 \section{Adaptation to Unobservable Contexts}

-In this section, we consider the situation where the contexts exist but are not released/observable at the beginning of each time slot.
-Since the learning processes cannot be established for discernible context $x$ in this situation, the policy learning process for intermediate games $\forall x\in\mathcal{X}: \mathcal{G}(x)$ in the trial-and-error learning phase is reduced to one single perturbed Markov chain.
-Recall that the joint distribution of the state and the values of each arm follows: $(x, r_m)\sim D_m$.
-Therefore, learning arm-selection without discerning the underlying context $x$ is reduced to a multi-arm bandit game, where the value distribution of each arm follows the marginal distribution over $r_m\sim D_{m,r_m}$: $p_m(r_m)=E_x\{p_{r_m|x}(r_m|x)\}$.
-Then, we can modify Definition~\ref{def_regret} and obtain \begin{Definition}[Modified Regret] Let the expected reward of a policy $\pi$ without discerning $x$ be denoted by $V(\pi)=E_{\mathbf{r}^t\sim D_{m,r_m}}\left\{\sum_{m=1}^M {v}_m^t(\pi)\right\}$.
+Now, we consider that the contexts are no longer released/observable at the beginning of each time slot.
+This is corresponding with the situation when no energy detector or primary base station feedback is available to the IoT devices.
+Since the intermediate game $\mathcal{G}(x)$ cannot be established for discernible context $x$ in this situation, policy learning in the trial-and-error phase is reduced to one single perturbed Markov chain.
+Recall that the joint distribution of the state and the values of each arm follows $(x, r_m)\sim D_m$.
+Therefore, learning arm-selection without discerning the underlying context $x$ is reduced to a normal MP-MAB, where the value distribution of each arm follows the marginal distribution over $r_m\sim D_{m,r_m}$: $p_m(r_m)=E_x\{p_{r_m|x}(r_m|x)\}$.
+Without making any significant change to the proposed algorithm, we define a modified regret in Definition~\ref{def_regret_2} (cf., Definition~\ref{def_regret}): \begin{Definition}[Modified Regret] Let the expected reward of a policy $\pi$ without discerning $x$ be denoted by $V(\pi)=E_{\mathbf{r}^t\sim D_{m,r_m}}\left\{\sum_{m=1}^M {v}_m^t(\pi)\right\}$.
 For the series $\{\mathbf{r}^t\}^T_{t=1}$, drawn from the distribution $D_{m,r_m}$, the expected regret of algorithm $\mathcal{B}=\{\tilde{\pi}_1,\ldots,\tilde{\pi}_T\}$ with respect to a policy $\pi$ is

 The regret of algorithm $\mathcal{B}$ with respect to policy space $\Pi$ is

 \end{Definition}